Planning a trip to Scotland? Here’s an easy 3-day Edinburgh itinerary for first-time visitors to help you sort out your trip.

-Once you’ve dropped off your things at your accommodation, you can easily fit in the following for day 1.
+Once you’ve dropped off your things at your accommodation, you can easily fit in the following for day. one.

 Visit the National Museum of Scotland

-This museum has a little bit of everything, but definitely, check out the exhibits on Scottish history and culture.
+This National Museum of Scotland has a little bit of everything, but definitely, check out the exhibits on Scottish history and culture.

 Hang out at the Elephant House